 Waste Collection Information

-The new Fraser Valley Regional District waste sorting bylaw applies to all owners or occupiers of residential, commercial, industrial and institutional properties in Abbotsford, Chilliwack, Harrison Hot Springs, Hope, Kent, Mission and Electoral Areas A - H and came into effect April 1, 2020.
+Effective since April 1, 2020, the new Fraser Valley Regional District waste sorting bylaw applies to all owners or occupiers of residential, commercial, industrial and institutional properties in Abbotsford, Chilliwack, Harrison Hot Springs, Hope, Kent, Mission and Electoral Areas A - H.

 The implementation of the regional bylaw has prompted changes to the collection system in the District of Hope.

-Waste collection days remain the same, however what is collected each week will be changing.
-A new alternating collection schedule means Garbage and Recycling/Glass will be collected on alternate weeks and Organics/Green Waste collected weekly.
+A new alternating collection schedule is in place.
+Garbage and Recycling/Glass will be collected on alternate weeks and Organics/Green Waste collected weekly.

 CLICK HERE for a detailed calendar